 Harvard Law school was one of a group of law schools that challenged the Solomon Amendment, which said that if an institution denied military recruiters equal access to campus, the entire institution could lose certain grant funds.
 The law schools said the Solomon Amendment created an unconstitutional condition because it restricted their First Amendment-protected symbolic speech of refusing to allow recruiters on campus -- conditioning the receipt of grants on refraining from its symbolic speech.
 The Supreme Court disagreed, emphasizing the Solomon Amendment regulated what universities must do, not what they must or must not say.
-In this photo, Harvard Law School students Vaidya Gullapalli, left, and Kristin Small attend a protest against the U.S. military's "Don't Ask, Don't Tell" policy and the presence of military recruiters on campus, Wednesday, Oct.
-12, 2005, in Cambridge, Mass.
-(AP Photo/Michael Dwyer, used with permission from The Associated Press.)
+In this photo, Harvard Law School students Vaidya Gullapalli, left, and Kristin Small attend a protest against the U.S. military's "Don't Ask, Don't Tell" policy and the presence of military recruiters on campus in 2005 in Cambridge, Massachusetts.
+(AP Photo/Michael Dwyer, used with permission from the Associated Press)

 The unconstitutional conditions doctrine arises from the Constitution’s prohibition against penalizing an individual for the exercise of a constitutional right.
 The doctrine holds that the government may not condition the availability of a government benefit on an individual’s agreement to forego the exercise of such a right.

 The unconstitutional conditions doctrine is encountered most often in cases involving government employment contracts or government grant contracts where an express or implied term in the contract restricts the contractor’s freedom to speak.
 In such cases, the contractor can seek to invalidate the contractual restriction on speech on the grounds that it is an unconstitutional condition on the availability of the valuable government contract.